linx1398/JLLSco/README.md

 JLLSco
 ======
 A C# Application, using MahApps.Metro for visual flair.

+Use "Github for Windows" (http://windows.github.com/) or Git Bash to clone the project and push/pull commits.

+The project should ideally be opened in Visual Studio 2012, which you can obtain from Microsoft Dreamspark (https://www.dreamspark.com/) by signing up for an account and downloading the software.

-Please see http://mahapps.com/MahApps.Metro/
+ Please see http://mahapps.com/MahApps.Metro/ to use metro style controls in the application.